egvijayanand/dotnet-maui-templates/README.md

 Name: (Short form: -n)

-The name of the file to get generated, don't need to suffix it with xaml, it will get generated.
+The name of the file to create, don't need to suffix it with xaml, it will get appended.

-_If the name parameter is not specified, by default, the .NET CLI template engine takes the current folder name as the filename, .
-Seems like a bug over there._
+_If the name parameter is not specified, by default, the .NET CLI template engine will take the current folder name as the filename (current behavior of the templating engine)._

 Namespace: (Short form: -na)